mahdich2023/ViCiDial-Installer/README.md

 - Running the launcher can increase data integrity and keep data sane.
 - Running the launcher can decrease the chances of LAGGED issues as the process runs in isolation and is not marred by Edge's Throttling mechanisms.

 This launcher is built for and will run on 32-bit and 64-bit Microsoft Windows machines.
+This installer and launcher was built using Visual C# and the awesome, InstallForge.
+ViCiDial is a dialler system maintained by the ViCiDial Group.

 # How to Use This
 1) Download one of the installers;